Products I believe in and use:

 I probably own 50 of these.
 They are strategically placed... everywhere in my studio.

-This is the mother of all sewing machines.
+To me, this is the mother of all sewing machines.
 She is a straight-stitch lock-stitch.
 She tackles so much for me.
 Her versatility is where she shines.
 She can sew through layers of canvas and boning, and then turn around and sew silk chiffon.
 This is one of my best investments in my business.
 Please see my video concerning this lovely beast.
 You also have to get a table and motor, so do your homework on your setup before you buy.
 But please, make sure to support my endeavors by using this link.

 Lovin this Gutermann all day long...